benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 438. Find All Anagrams in a String
 - 567. Permutation in String                           # slide window check permutation
 - 1004.
 Max Consecutive Ones III
 - 1358.
-Number of Substrings Containing All Three Characters
+Number of Substrings Containing All Three Characters         # j is count
 - 1493.
 Longest Subarray of 1's After Deleting One Element
 - 1525.
 Number of Good Ways to Split a String